stacy8839/sep10-freedom-project/blog/entry02.md

 ##### 11/3/25

 ## What I found: Veterinary Hardware & Software Innovations
-&#9632; Introduction: I explored both software and hardware technologies that are transforming veterinary medicine.
-I understood how modern tools can help improve animal health care, prevent mistakes, and make treatments safer and faster.
+&#9632; Introduction: I explored both software and hardware technologies that are greatly transforming veterinary medicine.
+My goal was to understand how modern tools can help improve animal health care, prevent mistakes, and make treatments safer and faster.

-For **software**, I reviewed three major veterinaary apps: **VetCalculator**, **PetDesk**, and **Pet Poison Helpline**.
+For **software**, I reviewed three major veterinary apps: **VetCalculator**, **PetDesk**, and **Pet Poison Helpline**.
 * **VetCalculator** helps veterinarians and vet students quickly calculate medication dosages for diffrent animals, including dogs, cats, and horses.
 It even works offline, which makes it very useful during emergencies.

-* **PetDesk connects** pet owners directly with their veterinary clinics, allowing them to book appointments, refill prescriptions, and even keep track of medical records in one place.
+* **PetDesk** connects pet owners directly with their veterinary clinics, allowing them to book appointments, refill prescriptions, and even keep track of medical records in one single place.

 * **Pet Poison Helpline** provides instant access to accurate information about toxic foods and chemicals for pets, created by licensed veterinarians and toxicologists.